 48. The 12 Apostles and Great Ocean Road in Australia.

-51. Rails to Trails hikes (Katy Trail in Missouri, Hudson Valley trail network or Vias Verdes in Spain or similar)
+51. Unusual trails: Hikes in Hong Kong, Rails to Trails hikes (Katy Trail in Missouri, Hudson Valley trail network or Vias Verdes in Spain or similar)

 53. Snorkel the Great Barrier Reef.